Joshua 4:1-11: Memorializing Our Faith

 Serving meals

 Mission does matter.
 Your cause makes a difference!
 Serving Christ is eternal.
-Nothing for God’s kingdom is ever wasted!
+Nothing done for God’s Kingdom is ever wasted!

 Learning the tactical, as well as the strategic makes a difference.
 We are all learners!
 Your passion alone will not accomplish the dream that is in your heart.
-This picture shows a ministry, New Life meal ministry serving low income families in the name of Christ.
+(This picture shows a ministry, New Life meal ministry serving low income families in the name of Christ.
+Ministries like this can benefit from MMDI.

 The last four days have been tiresome, but worth it!
 Conference with like-minded, Christian leaders is refreshing.
 Learning the how to “get ‘er done” is essential.
 Do you have a passion in your heart that God has given you?
 Let’s talk!

 If you want your mission to succeed, you will need to learn how to develop the organization.
 Relationships matter most.
-Cultivate your cause and build support through prayer.
-The development process is a system and tactics that serve the cause by furthering your mission.
+Cultivate your cause and build support through prayer are primary.
+The development process is a system and tactics that serve the cause by furthering your mission is the answer to growth.

 Friday, April 25, 2025